None right now!

 Course Bird List

 This link will take you to a page that lists all of the birds seen on course field trips.
 You will also learn a bit about bird taxonomy (the scientific naming of birds) and the relationships among different species as revealed through taxonomy.

-This section will be used once the course is underway to provide links to web pages and other documents that relate to the material encountered in the classes.
+This section is used to provide links to web pages and other documents that relate to the material encountered in the classes.

 Useful External Links